10 Tips for Creating a Killer Cryptocurrency Portfolio (Updated 2019)

 Additionally, the timeline should be reasonable.
 While a team that doesn’t hit their deadlines causes issues, so does a team that has an unreasonably long timeline.
 Without haste, any team can get toppled with new ambitious coins that are introduced into the market.
 This means there should be a reasonable balance between haste and making sure there is enough time to complete a task well.

 Investing in cryptocurrencies is a continuous process.
 While the industry matures, there will be new technologies and opportunities that arise constantly.
 It’s important to stay on top of the news in order to understand the future outlook on your investments.
 Don’t be afraid to change up strategies when mistakes are made.
-There are also a lot of good resources that can be used to gather information about the market and each of the cryptocurrencies.
+There are also a lot of good resources that can be used to gather information about the market, manage your portfolio, and track the progress of development teams.
 I will provide some of those resources below.

 Market Analysis: https://coinmarketcap.com/